DattCMohan/iste264group7_2/index.md

 - There is lots of open space, items could be redistributed for clarity
 - Text in buttons is hard to read, it is small and in poor resolution

-Here are some other errors we have come across from using this app in the past
+Here are some other errors/pain points we have come across from using this app in the past
 - There is poor user confirmation - more feedback on actions with form submission
 - Lack of clarity in instructions and actions